arkency/heroku-buildpack-ruby-monorepo/README.md

 # heroku-buildpack-ruby-monorepo

 This is a Heroku Buildpack for Ruby, Rack, and Rails apps which are not in top-level of the repository.
-It relies on unchnaged [Heroku Buildpack for Ruby](https://github.com/heroku/heroku-buildpack-ruby) under the hood.
+It relies on unchanged [Heroku Buildpack for Ruby](https://github.com/heroku/heroku-buildpack-ruby) under the hood.

 ### Synopsis